VA-Explorer/va_explorer/_sources/training/general/common_actions.md.txt

   * - ID
     - The unique numeric identifier assigned to the specific VA in VA Explorer.

-  * - Submitted
+  * - Interviewed
-    - The date the VA was submitted.
-If your account does not have PII access, you will see "Date Unknown.
+    - The date the VA interview was conducted.
+If your account does not have PII access, you will see "Date Unknown".

   * - Facility
     - The facility where the VA was collected.
-If facility information is missing, you will see "Location Unknown.
+If facility information is missing, you will see "Location Unknown".

   * - Deceased
     - The name of the deceased individual.
-If your account does not have PII access, you will see "Subject Unknown.
+If your account does not have PII access, you will see "Subject Unknown".

   * - Deathdate
     - The date of the individual’s death.
-If your account does not have PII access, you will see "Date Unknown.
+If your account does not have PII access, you will see "Date Unknown".

   * - Cause
     - The cause of death assigned by coding algorithm.
 If the VA has not yet